Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: Convergence of the Lindstedt series

-After this, the proof of the convergence of the Lindstedt series in \cite{Elia89} is not straightforward since the number $\rho(\delta,v)$ is not estimated.
-Actually, the cancelation of signs given here by Lemma \ref{l:second_description} is not exploited in \cite{Elia89}, which makes the end of the proof a bit more involved.
-Alternatively, the whole series is bounded by another one which is shown to be convergent.
-Here we prefer to estimate the series directly using the next proposition.
+After \cite[Prop.
+3]{Elia89}, the proof of the convergence of the Lindstedt series in \cite{Elia89} is not straightforward since it is not provided any estimate on the number $\rho(\delta,v)$.
+Actually, the cancelation of signs given here by Lemma \ref{l:second_description} is not exploited in \cite{Elia89}, which makes the end of the proof more involved.
+Alternatively, we prove the following: